kevinpapst/AdminLTEBundle/Resources/docs/twig_widgets.md

             removable: false
             # defines the title attribute for the remove button
             removable_title: Remove
-            # will add .box-solid
+            # if active, the complete card has a background
             solid: false
-            # will avoid rendering the .box-footer without content
-            use_footer: true
 ```

 ## box-widget.html.twig